Charleon/nodecg-speedcontrol/README.md

 ## Installation (including installation of NodeCG)

-There are two prerequisites to get SpeedControl and NodeCG working.
+There are two prerequisites to get SpeedControl working.
 * Download and install git (https://git-scm.com/)
 * Download and install nodejs (v 4.2.4 or later) (https://nodejs.org/)
 * Make a folder anywhere named nodecg (or whatever you want)